koajs/jwt/README.md

 ```
 If the JWT has an expiration (`exp`), it will be checked.

-If a valid token is found, the original raw token is made available as `ctx.state.token`.
+If the `tokenKey` option is present, and a valid token is found, the original raw token
-153	You can use a different key in `ctx.state` by setting `opts.tokenKey` to your desired key.
+is made available to subsequent middleware as `ctx.state[opts.tokenKey]`.

 This module also support tokens signed with public/private key pairs.
 Instead
 of a secret, you can specify a Buffer with the public key: